eduardokum/laravel-mail-auto-embed/README.md

 Automatically parses your messages and embeds the images found into your mail, replacing the original online-version of the image.

 Should work on Laravel 5.3+.
+Automatically tested for Laravel 5.4+ on PHP 7.0+.

 ## Install